Shaga-Matula/Iceberg/README.md

 - User name and password
 - Timer
 - Change board sizes

+## A timer was added to allow for a more competivive experience.

 ## Deployment
 - Use the following steps to deploy the poject to Heroku:
-1. Use the "pip freeze -> requiremnts.txt" command in the gitPod terminal; to save any libraries that need to be installed to the project files in Heroku.
+1. Use the "pip freeze -- local > requirements.txt" command in the gitPod terminal; to save any libraries that need to be installed to the project files in Heroku.
 2. Login or create a Heroku account.
 3. Click the "New" button in the upper right corner and select "Create New App".
 4. Choose an app name and your region and click "Create App".
 Note: the app name must be unique.